alleach24/wordle/README.md

 - Reveal guess analysis = this function analyzes your previous guess by calculating it's percentile for how optimal of a guess it was

 ### Methodology
-The hardest part of this project was determining how to calculate the "optimal guess".
+The hardest part of this project was determining how to define and calculate the "optimal guess".

-The goal of Wordle is to find the solution word.

-The goal of a guess is to reduce the list of possible solution words.

-Therefore, the optimal guess is the guess that, on average, reduces the largest amount of possible solution words.
+I defined the optimal guess to mean the guess that, on average, eliminates the most possible solution words.
+In theory, this will result in the average lowest number of guesses needed to find any solution word.

 To explain the methodology I selected, I'll start by explaining a simpler game - Guess Who (learn how to play [here](https://www.ultraboardgames.com/guess-who/game-rules.php))